rlpitts/Intro-to-Pandas/README.md

 ATTENTION!
 This is a work in progress.
-If you manage to find this despite it being private, don't expect it to be done before mid-May.
+If you manage to find this despite it being private, don't expect it to be done before about May 10th or so.